 Learning the lingo of the credit world is an important part of keeping yours intact.
 One of the terms that you should be aware of is “charge-off.”
 This may seem like a complicated term at first glance, but the true definition of it is quite simple.
 If you don’t pay off your debt for several months in a row (usually, six), a creditor may label your debt as a loss in their records.
 This labels your debt with them as a charge-off on your credit report.
-Having a charge off on your credit report is one of the worst things that you can have and the most irritating when doing credit repair.
+Having a charge off on your credit report is one of the worst things that you can have.
 It signals that you aren’t responsible as a borrower which can influence future creditors against trusting you with their money.

 How a Charge-Off Affects Your Credit Report

 A charge-off can stay on your credit report for up to seven years.
 This up to a variety of different factors including when you start paying it off and if it has been passed on to a collections agency.
 If you have a charge-off, then you’ve probably been dealing with multiple hits to your credit report for a long time.
 These hits would have come from the multiple missed payments.
 But finally getting a charge-off makes a huge dent in your credit report.
 Also, if your debt ends up getting passed off to a collections agency, then that’s could affect your credit score as well.
 If you neglect to pay the collections agency that has taken responsibility for your debt, then that could negatively affect your credit score.
 Dealing with a charge-off can set off a never-ending chain of events that could deal out a huge blow to your credit that could inevitably take years to recover from.